 To Cope With Split Loads

 A single shipment often gets split into smaller loads meant for different destinations, and consequently, will require additional supply chain assets down the line to handle the loads.

-Recovering your reusable shipping assets poses a problem when supply chains aren’t closed loops, when the pickup and drop-off points are separated by large distances or numerous intermediate pickups, or during busy periods, when forward logistics trumps the need for restocking runs.
+Recovering your reusable shipping assets poses a problem when supply chains aren’t closed loops.
+This mostly happens when the pickup and drop-off points are separated by large distances or numerous intermediate pickups, or during busy periods, when forward logistics trump the need for restocking runs.

-Many supply chains are still managed through inefficient and error-prone manual methods, and there’s no reliable automated solution that can effectively count incoming and outgoing assets, ascertain their location within the organization or supply chain, or predict incoming shipments, stock-outs, and the best time to reorder.
+Many supply chains are still managed through inefficient and error-prone manual methods.
+There’s no reliable automated solution that can effectively count incoming and outgoing assets, ascertain their location within the organization or supply chain, or predict incoming shipments, stock-outs, and the best time to reorder.

-Existing reusable shipping asset tracking processes rely on an exchange of information detailing the quantity, location, and time data, most of which is tracked manually.
-This is gathered through a variety of channels such as invoices, calls, email, and so on, but it’s very rarely real-time, and there’s almost always a sizable time delay in gathering data.
-Given the SOPs and limitations of current systems, it’s difficult to make supply chains agile, and as a result, reusable supply chain asset inventories such as pallet counts are often incorrect.
+The existing reusable shipping asset tracking processes rely on an exchange of information detailing the quantity, location, and time data, most of which is tracked manually.
+This is gathered through a variety of channels such as invoices, calls, emails, and so on, but it’s very rarely real-time.
+Moreover, there’s almost always a sizable time delay in gathering the data.
+Given the SOPs and limitations of current systems, it’s difficult to make supply chains agile, and as a result, the count of reusable supply chain asset inventories such as pallets, are often incorrect.

 Even with ERPs in place, getting a handle on RSAs is tough.
 For example, SAP’s returnable packaging module is great at maintaining stock data, but the data input is still largely manual.

 You likely need to overstock because you've got to offset other supply chain inefficiencies.